Walter Payton College Preparatory High School: Controversies

-In 2014, former Illinois Governor Bruce Rauner, then a first-time candidate for governor and resident of suburban Winnetka, Illinois, was forced to respond to reports on the campaign trail that he had used political clout to get one of his daughters admitted to Payton six years earlier.
+In 2014, former Illinois Governor Bruce Rauner, then a first–time candidate for governor and resident of suburban Winnetka, Illinois, was forced to respond to reports on the campaign trail that he had used political clout to get one of his daughters admitted to Payton six years earlier.
 Rauner, a venture capitalist who had a second residence in Chicago, initially denied the reports.
 However, it was later revealed that Rauner had called then-Chicago Public Schools CEO Arne Duncan to overturn his daughter's initial rejection for admission.
 In 2009, the Rauner Family Foundation donated $250,000 to the Payton Prep Initiative for Education, the largest donation the not-for-profit had received up to that point.

 2019 yearbook incident

-In May 2019, then-principal Timothy Devine ordered all of the yearbooks for the 2018-2019 school year reprinted due to contents showing students displaying the "ok" sign with their fingers below the waist, with the intention of getting others to look.
+In May 2019, then–principal Timothy Devine ordered all of the yearbooks for the 2018-2019 school year reprinted due to contents showing students displaying the "ok" sign with their fingers below the waist, with the intention of getting others to look.
 It was believed by school officials that the "ok" hand gesture was a symbol of white supremacy.
-Reprinting of all of the yearbooks costed the administration $22,485.
+Reprinting of all of the yearbooks cost the administration $22,485.

 Racism/decline in Black enrollment

 According to an October 2019 news article published by WBEZ, Payton had dealt with a number of racist incidents, including Black students being called the "N-word" and bananas being thrown at them.
 In the same article, then-principal Timothy Devine claimed that the incidents were a natural product of students from different backgrounds being brought together.
 Payton’s Black enrollment dropped from 25% of the student body in the 2008–2009 school year, to 11% in the 2018–2019 school year; proportionally, this equates to a 56% decline in Black student population.

+Devine stepped down to resume teaching and was replaced by Melissa Resh of Lake View High School beginning in the 2020–2021 school year.
+By May 2021, anonymous social media posts described the environment created by Resh’s administration as "a model of white supremacy culture."
+Subsequent anonymous posts expressed lack of support given to the BIPOC community at Payton, and Resh resigned at the end of academic year.
+She was replaced by Dr. Fareeda Shabazz–Anderson.